Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Local dynamics is Pauli mixing

 This difference in the premises does not change conclusion \eqref{eq:probzero1}, due to the fact that bound \eqref{uniform v1} is independent of $\u_1^0$ being zero or not.
 This gives \eqref{eq_P(ux)} for $t=1/2$.
 Also, using

-we obtain \eqref{eq_P(ux)} for $t=1$.
+we obtain the same probability distribution as in \eqref{eq_P(ux)} for $t=1$, but under different premises.
 However, here there is a very delicate point.
-As can be seen in Figure~\ref{fig:evolution}, the vector $\u^1_2$ is partly determined by $S_2$, and hence, it is not independent.
-Crucially, the bound \eqref{eq:probzero2} for $\u^1_2$ holds regardless of the right input $\u^{1/2}_2$, and hence, it is independent of $S_2$.
+As can be seen in Figure~\ref{fig:evolution}, the vector $\u^1_2$ is partly determined by $S_2$, and hence, it is not independent from $S_2$.
+Crucially, the bound \eqref{eq:probzero2} for $\u^1_2$ holds regardless of the right input $\u^{1/2}_2$, and hence, is independent of $S_2$.
 This fact can be summarized with the following bound

 for any $S_2$, where $q_1\leq 2\, 2^{-2N}$.
 That is, the correlation between $\u^1_2$ and $S_2$ can only happen through small variations of $q_1$.

 For $t> 1$, the inputs in \eqref{eq:recursive 2} are not independent of the matrix $S_{2t-1}$, as illustrated in Figure~\ref{fig:evolution}, and hence, Lemma~\ref{lem:uniformity} cannot be applied.
 If we restrict equation \eqref{eq:recursive 2} to the rightmost output ($x=2t$) then we obtain